verygoodsecurity/vgs-collect-show-flutter-demo/README.md

 ##### iOS:

-> **_WARNING:_**  Currently is not implemented, will be available soon.
+> **_WARNING:_**  Currently iOS is not implemented, will be available soon.

 #### Step 4

 Run the application.
-Submit and  the form then go to the Logs tab on a Dashboard find a request and secure a payload.
+Submit and reveal the form then go to the Logs tab on a Dashboard find a request and secure a payload.
 Instruction for this step you can find <a href="https://www.verygoodsecurity.com/docs/getting-started/quick-integration#securing-inbound-connection" target="_blank">here</a>.

 > **_WARNING:_**  Currently iOS is not implemented, will be available soon.